alevitz/movie_info/README.md

 3. `npm install` to install the necessary dependencies.

 4. `mysql -u root -p YearOne < data.sql` to set up the database.
-Update username if necessary if it's not 'root'.
+Update username if necessary if it's not 'root', also in database.js.

 5. Create a .env file to contain your API key and mySQL password.